 \section{Related Work}

-This paper uses a deep learning method to extract point cloud features with construction and correlation information.
-In this section, recent research in highly related areas of our work, including traditional point cloud processing, point-wise embedding, point cloud structure reasoning, and attention in point cloud processing, are briefly summarized and analyzed.
+This paper uses deep learning method to extract point cloud feature with construction and correlation information.
+In this section, recent researches in highly related area of our work, including traditional point cloud processing, point-wise embedding, point cloud structure reasoning and attention in point cloud processing, are briefly summarized and analyzed.

-\subsection{Traditional Point Cloud Processing Methods}
+\subsection{Traditional point cloud processing methods}

-One of the biggest challenges in processing point clouds is dealing with unstructured point cloud data.
+One of the biggest challenges in processing point clouds is to deal with unstructured point cloud data.
 The early methods of processing point clouds are mostly indirect representation conversion.
-Some methods try to convert the point cloud to structured data, such as octree and kd-tree~\cite{klokov2017escape} to reduce the difficulty of analysis.
-Another classical method converts the point cloud to voxel models.
+Some methods try to convert the point cloud to structured data, such as octree, kd-tree~\cite{klokov2017escape} to reduce the difficulty of analysis.
+Another classical kind of methods convert the point cloud to voxel models.
 The voxel-based methods~\cite{dai2017scannet,qi2016volumetric,wu20153d,johnson2017inferring} use 3D convolution, which is a direct extension of image processing applications for point cloud.
-The advantages of the methods are that they can preserve the spatial relationship well at high voxel resolutions, but these methods are computationally very expensive.
-If the resolution of voxelization is reduced, the geometric information that the voxels can represent is significantly lost.
+The advantages of the methods are that they can preserve the spatial relationship well at high voxel resolution, but these methods are computationally very expensive.
+And if the resolution of voxelization is reduced, the geometric information that the voxels can represent will be significantly lost.
 FPNN~\cite{li2016fpnn}and Vote3~\cite{wang2015voting} proposed special methods to deal with the sparse problem, but their methods still cannot handle large-scale point cloud data well.
-Therefore, it is quite difficult to achieve real-time performance while considering the balance between accuracy and computational cost.
-Traditional methods inevitably lead to the loss of geometric information.
+Therefore, it is quite difficult to achieve real-time performance while considering the balance between accuracy and computational cost. the traditional methods inevitably lead to the loss of geometric information.
 This paper uses a point-by-point feature extraction method to overcome the high cost of voxel-based methods and is not conducive to processing low-resolution point clouds.

-\subsection{Point-Wise Embedding}
+\subsection{Point-wise embedding}